konflux-ci/architecture/content/decisions/0017-use-our-pipelines.md

+---
+title: Use our own pipelines
+number: 17
+---
-# 17. Use our own pipelines
+# Use our own pipelines

 * Date 2023-02-10